-- Symptom control (e.g., Functional Assessment of Cancer Therapy-Ovarian Symptom Index)
+- Symptom control (e.g., Functional Assessment of Cancer Therapy[FACT]-Ovarian Symptom Index)

-- Health-related quality of life (e.g., EQ-5D-5L)
+- Disease-specific health-related quality of life (e.g., EORTC QLQ-C30, FACT-G)

 - Treatment-related adverse events

 - Rates of Grade 3 or 4 adverse events

 - Discontinuation due to adverse events

+- Economic and functional impacts of specific adverse events (e.g., chronic, low-grade effects)

 - Treatment-related deaths

 - Costs and cost-effectiveness

 Evidence tables will be developed for each outcome.
-In addition, to the extent feasible, techniques of network meta-analysis will be used to generate indirect comparisons across therapies.
-As described above, the focus of attention in these analyses will be on common populations and/or subpopulations from clinical trials, as well as on general considerations of population homogeneity and coherence of direct and indirect evidence.
+Analyses are expected to be descriptive in nature only, as differences in entry criteria, study populations, outcome measurements, and other factors are likely to preclude formal quantitative indirect comparisons between the PARP inhibitors.
+As described above, the focus of attention in these analyses will be on common populations and/or subpopulations from clinical trials, as available.